Izenda7Series/docs/ref/api_copy_console.rst

 POST copyManagement/console/loadreport
 --------------------------------------------------------------

-Returns all report and related data to be copied to another system.
+Returns all report/template and related data to be copied to another system.

 **Request**